pulumi/pulumi/developer-docs/providers/implementers-guide.md

 ### Lookup

 Before a provider can be used, it must be instantiated.
-Instatiating a provider requires a `(package, semver)` tuple, which is used to find an appropriate provider factory.
+Instantiating a provider requires a `(package, semver)` tuple, which is used to find an appropriate provider factory.
 The lookup process proceeds as follows: